Wednesday, October 8, 2025

 One of the first sightings in U.S. — 1950s

-"Apparently one of the earliest sightings in the U.S. was reported by the mayor of this small West Virginia city in the 1950s.
+"Apparently, one of the earliest sightings in the U.S. was reported by the mayor of this small West Virginia city in the 1950s.
 The witness later built a memorial to the sighting, which has since been destroyed, and the event was recorded by a British author.
 Has anyone seen this information or the book in which the event was documented? ((NUFORC Note: Witness indicates that the date of the sighting is approximate.
 PD))"

-Historian backs up UFO sighting details
+Late historian backs up UFO sighting details

 Advertisement